-The Institute for Genomic Medicine combines a robust clinical laboratory with genome scientists and clinical geneticists to optimize patient care.
+The Steve and Cindy Rasmussen Institute for Genomic Medicine combines a robust clinical laboratory with genome scientists and clinical geneticists to optimize patient care.

 Therapeutic Recreation uses play activities to treat children with disabled function caused by trauma or disease.

-The THRIVE program cares for patients with differences/disorders of sex development (DSD), complex urological conditions, and gender concerns.
+The THRIVE program specializes in care for differences of sexual development (DSD), gender development and complex urological conditions.

 The Thrombosis Clinic focuses on the needs of children, adolescents and young adults who are being treated for blood clots, in addition to the long-term follow up of children with a history of blood clots.

 Tissue engineering holds incredible potential for repairing birth defects, allowing a child’s own cells to be used to “grow” new tissue or organs for repair.

 The Toxicology department at Nationwide Children's Hospital provides medical supervision for the Central Ohio Poison Center and toxicology consult services in the areas of therapeutic drug monitoring, toxicology management, drug reactions and interactions.